Work in Process Inventory (WIP): Definition, Formula, and Examples

 Understanding WIP inventory can help you better understand supply chain management, so you can find ways to optimize your supply chain to drive more revenue.

 Managing inventory is a significant part of growing a successful online store.
-If you need help with warehousing and fulfillment, be sure to partner with a 3PL that can provide the services, technology, data and analytics, and expertise you need to help you make better business decisions and keep customers happy.
+If you need help with warehousing and fulfillment, be sure to partner with a fulfillment provider that has the services, technology, data and analytics, and expertise you need to help you make better business decisions and keep customers happy.

 To learn more about how ShipBob helps ecommerce businesses, contact us by clicking the button below to start the conversation and get pricing.